matthewjmiller/Assignment-One/A 1 FINAL.md

 Q) How do you find an EMF detector?

 A) Search around.
-Some ghost hunting websites sell EMF's, or you can go to Amazon or Ebay.
+Some ghost hunting websites {>> MM: Links? <<} sell EMFs, or you can go to Amazon or Ebay.
 If all else fails, make your own with [these easy steps](https://sciencing.com/build-emf-detector-8491207.html)

 Q) How can you put a spirit/ghost to rest?